 When analyzing a single domain, the top five publisher domains and apps, or the top advertisers, are listed on the left side of the widget.
 In the center, you’ll find a breakdown of ad buying methods used for each.
 On the right, a pie chart displays the share of voice owned by each of the top five domains, compared to all others.

 To view the complete list of top publishers or advertisers, click on the “View all” link at the bottom of the widget.
-A new window will open over the widget.
+A new window will open with the detailed report.